 I started planning my business and the product range over a year before returning to Mexico.
 My friends kept asking: “Why would you start this in Mexico?
 Why not open a company over there?
 You’ll make much more money!”
 But my reply was always the same: “The majority of Mexico’s GDP comes from SMBs, and technology is being adopted at an incredible pace right now.
 With so many new companies bubbling up, there is a growing demand for cheaper SAAS ERP/MRP/CRM solutions, websites, e-commerce sites, and other IT solutions“.

 Technically speaking, my response was correct, but I hadn’t factored in an important obstacle: Micro and small businesses in Mexico are used to paying low prices for IT solutions.
-The market is not used to paying competitive prices for professional software programs, software consulting, or full-time development work.
+The market is not used to paying competitive prices for professional software programs, software consulting, or full-time development work (although this is changing in 2018+).
 Hence why a lot of websites and web systems in Mexico still look like from the 90s.
 I’ve seen too many half-baked ERP solutions riddled with bugs, even in medium-sized companies.
 Companies just don’t want to swallow the bullet and cough up what’s required for a professional job.

 This also explains why quite a few of my developer friends in Mexico have moved to Redmond, San Fransisco, and Seattle in search for better-paid positions.

-I dreamt of beautifully decorated offices, with a pool table and a large screen TV.
+I dreamt of a beautifully decorated place, with a pool table and a large screen TV.
 I dreamt of people hacking around on Arduinos and Raspberry PIs in their spare time.
 I dreamt of small teams collaborating in great ways.
 I dreamt of a place that would be fun, engaging, inspiring and challenging.
-It turned out to be anything but that.

-The workload started building up in the first few months, and I was making regular trips to Mexico City and Guadalajara, so I decided to hire a couple of people: a developer and a graphic designer.
+Instead, the workload started building up.
+I started making regular trips to Mexico City and Guadalajara, and I didn’t have enough time to finish the project in time, heck, I didn’t even have a full spec.
+Requirements kept pouring in, so I decided to hire a couple of people: a developer and a graphic designer.
 First I found a designer, recently graduated, willing to take a lower pay in exchange for real-world practice.
 I then published an ad in the newspaper, on university sites, and on LinkedIn, and a few weeks later I made my first development hire.
-We were a motivated team, we had goals, and we believed in each other.
+We started out as a motivated team, we had goals (albeit short-term), and we believed in each other.

-We were earning a decent amount of money developing ERP solutions and designing custom websites and tools.
+We were earning a decent amount of money developing our administration system, so we started taking up other work like designing custom websites and tools.
 I didn’t think about offering stock to my first employees, nor did I look for investors.
 I didn’t want to give up any part of the company, as I blindly thought that I could lead it by myself.
 This was my second mistake.
 Don’t be selfish, working with partners can be difficult sometimes, but bright minds (and a bit more money) go a long way.
 It’s all about choosing the right partners, and incentivising your first employees by offering at least a small percentage of the company, specially when you don’t have any initial investment.

-Then the inevitable happened: We started falling behind, money wasn’t coming in as fast because we hadn’t finished what we promised, and our newly-finished CMS system wasn’t selling.
+We started falling further behind schedule, money wasn’t coming in as fast because we hadn’t finished what we promised, and our newly-finished side project (a file-based CMS system) wasn’t selling.
 I couldn’t hire salespeople as I barely had enough money to pay my employees.
-I started rushing everyone to finish our previous commitments, but it was too late, the damage was done.
+We started rushing around, trying to finish our previous commitments, but it was too late, the damage was done.

 But I let my long-term goals blind me.
 If you play around instead of studying, you will probably fail the exam.
-Likewise, if you wander off developing what you think will be the next million-dollar app, while your actual customers sit around waiting for their products, your business will definitely fold.
+Likewise, if you get side-tracked developing what you think will be the next million-dollar app, while your actual customers sit around waiting for their products, your business will definitely fold.

 Chapter 2: Serial mismanagement